Search features

 Dr. Stacy A. Paparone Email Email More info More Info

 MUSE 373.
 SECONDARY FIELD EXPERIENCE (THIRD LEVEL).
 An internship course designed to permit K-12 Music majors to engage in pre-student teaching.
 Participatory field experience approved by the instructor.
-Prerequisite: Music K-12 major.
-Semester course, one hour.
+Prerequisite: Music PK-12 major.
+One hour.

 SOCI 105 A - PERSPECTIVES ON SOCIOLOGY (2011-2012 Spring Semester)